Nathan Huntley Edgerton: Career

-Almost two months later, on 16 November 1864, he married his fiancee, Esther Lu, at Christ Church, Philadelphia.
+Almost two months later, on November 16, 1864, he married his fiancée, Esther Lu, at Christ Church, Philadelphia.
 After the wedding he returned to his regiment at the new year.
 Edgerton was promoted to captain while serving with the 6th USCT before the end of the war.
-Capt Nathaniel Edgerton was discharged from active duty 20 September 1865 less than a week after the birth of his first son, Arthur Duncan Edgerton (1865–1944).
+Capt Nathaniel Edgerton was discharged from active duty September 20, 1865, less than a week after the birth of his first son, Arthur Duncan Edgerton (1865–1944).
 Upon his return to Philadelphia, he and his family moved to Schuylkill Township where they bought a home, and he found employment as a General Supervisor of Personnel for the Pennsylvania Railroad.
 In the ensuing years, Esther Lu and Nathaniel welcomed Edward Guy Carleton Edgerton (1872–1956), Ethelwynne Maude Edgerton (1874–1955), and Ralph Malcolm Edgerton (1876 – c.
 1950).

-By 1880, the family had relocated to 63 Wayne St, in North Philadelphia, near Wayne Junction where he worked as an agent for the electric light company.
-The gradual publication of the official war records from the end of the conflict through 1900 led to reviews of acts of valor by the US Army and Navy which led to nominations for the Medal of Honor in the latter half of the nineteenth century.For his conspicuous act of bravery, Nathan Huntley Edgerton was awarded the Medal of Honor.
+By 1880, the family had relocated to 63 Wayne St. in North Philadelphia, near Wayne Junction, where he worked as an agent for the electric light company.
+The gradual publication of the official war records from the end of the conflict through 1900 led to reviews of acts of valor by the US Army and Navy which led to nominations for the Medal of Honor in the latter half of the nineteenth century.
+For his conspicuous act of bravery, Edgerton was awarded the Medal of Honor.
 He received his medal on March 30, 1898.

-By 1900, Edgerton, his wife were renting a farm in Lower Providence Township with their youngest son, Ralph, as Nathaniel worked as an electrician.
+By 1900, Edgerton and his wife were renting a farm in Lower Providence Township with their youngest son, Ralph, as Nathaniel worked as an electrician.

-Some time before 1910, Edgerton and his wife moved to a farm in Agness, Oregon that they purchased with their son Ralph.
+Some time before 1910, Edgerton and his wife moved to a farm in Agness, Oregon, that they purchased with their son Ralph.
 Edgerton found work as an electrical engineer in Oregon while his son, Ralph ran the farm.
 In 1914, he lost his wife Esther Lu after almost fifty years of marriage.
-He soon retired from electrical work and labeled himself a farmer in business with his son in the 1920 and 1930 census.
-On 27 October 1932, the Medal of Honor recipient passed on at the age of 93.
+He soon retired from electrical work and labeled himself a farmer in business with his son in the 1920 and 1930 censuses.
+On October 27, 1932, the Medal of Honor recipient passed on at the age of 93.
 Despite initial plans for his burial at Arlington National Cemetery, his family instead chose to bury him on the farm beside Esther Lu.
 Having outlived his wife, all his siblings, and all his half-siblings, he was survived by his four children, two daughters-in-law, nine grandchildren, and twelve great-grandchildren.